 And if all of that didn’t convince you, another study presented at the annual meeting of the American Psychological Association followed 426 middle-school boys in New York City public schools and what they found was that boys who were closer to their mothers were less likely to define masculinity as a matter of being tough, stoic and self-reliant.
 These boys had less anxiety, depression and had better grades overall.

-Boys and Close Relationships
+Boys and Close Relationships with Others

 The most interesting part though is that a boys close relationship with their fathers didn’t have the same effect!